 The Legacy Fund does not have its own lawyers, and does not argue cases itself.
 Our focus is on raising the funds necessary to hire good lawyers to fight for the public.
 Our goal is to level the playing field with the deep-pocketed destroyers of the environment.

 We call ourselves the Legacy Fund for the Environment because we believe a healthy environment is the greatest legacy we can leave to our children.

-The Legacy Fund is a registered Canadian Charity so you will be issued a tax receipt for your donation.
-To give online, please click HERE or send your cheque, payable to:
+The Legacy Fund is a registered Canadian Charity and you will be issued a tax receipt for your donation.
+To give online, please click HERE or send a cheque payable to: